leonux123/devops-challenge-aws-python-tf/README.md

-# Devops POC - Infra as code using TF and Python.
+# DevOps POC - Infra as code using TF and Python.

 ## Description